LCA-ActivityBrowser/activity-browser/docs/source/index.rst

 License
 -------

-The project is licensed under the BSD license.
+The project is licensed under the GNU General Public License.

 Indices and tables